ashfire908/tools/README.md

 * GitHub Repo Updater - A post-receive hook that updates local git repos on commit.
 Keeps a log of updates and errors. (github_repo_updater.php)
-* Remote Wireshark - Connects to another machine via SSH, starts tshark remotely, and returns the sniffed traffic to Wireshark running locally on your machine.
+* Remote Wireshark - Connects to another machine via SSH, starts tshark remotely, and returns the sniffed traffic to Wireshark running locally on your machine. (remote_wireshark.py)
-(remote_wireshark.py)
+* Image gallery - A client-side JavaScript image gallery that reads the gallery configuration from an XML file (jsxml_gallery/)